scottjue21/SQL_Project_World_Layoffs_Analysis/README.md

 ## Introduction
 This project explores global layoffs data using a series of SQL queries to extract insights and trends.
-The dataset coincides with the COVID-19 pandemic (2020–2023), providing an opportunity to analyze how the pandemic influenced workforce reductions across industries, countries, and company stages.
+The dataset spanning the COVID-19 pandemic (2020–2023), a period that saw significant workforce disruptions.
+This provided an opportunity to analyze how the pandemic influenced workforce reductions across industries, countries, and company stages.
 The analysis examines overall trends, high-impact layoffs, and layoffs by company stage to understand both the total number of layoffs and their relative impact on companies of different sizes and stages.

 Explore the SQL queries used the analysis here: [EDA Files Folder](/EDA/)

 ## Data Cleaning and Preparation
 Before performing the analysis, several data cleaning tasks were executed in SQL to ensure the dataset was accurate and consistent:
 - **Removed duplicates:** Ensured that no duplicate records exist in the dataset.
-- **Standardized the data:** Uniformed data formats and naming conventions for consistency.
+- **Standardized the data:** Standardized data formats and naming conventions for consistency.
 - **Fixed null values:** Addressed missing data to enhance the accuracy of the analysis.
 - **Removed irrelevant rows and columns:** Excluded data that did not contribute valuable insights.